-Last year’s visit was a huge success, as more than 100 residents came out to get up-close looks at majestic hawks, tiny owls, and Freedom, GSU’s bald eagle mascot.
+Last year’s visit was a huge success, as nearly 300 residents came out to get up-close looks at majestic hawks, tiny owls, and Freedom, GSU’s bald eagle mascot.

 Skidaway Audubon presents this unique opportunity for residents and guests to view and learn about the many raptors that inhabit Skidaway Island.